Featured

-Welcome Friends!
-We are excited to relaunch our Summer Youth Farm Science Program for 7-11 year olds, located on our Historic Farm in Gig Harbor!
+We are excited to expand our weekly Summer Youth Farm Science Program for 7-11 year olds located on our Historic Farm in Gig Harbor!

-In addition to our Youth Farm Stand Sundays, we will be calling this our Youth Teaching Tuesdays!
 Please see below for schedule & registration.
-Looking forward to immersing ourselves in healthy ecosystems with your kiddos! 🌻
+Looking forward to immersing ourselves in nature with your kiddos! 🌻

-Each of the 8 Camps differ to build on one another, while tying healthy ecosystem concepts together throughout the season.
-This is an environmental science focused curriculum and includes hands on regenerative farm learning.
+Each camp builds on another, while tying science concepts together throughout the season.
 So dress accordingly and prepare to get those hands dirty, while creating some fun things from nature to bring home!

 NOTE: